-Stop Alcohol Addiction With The Sinclair Method
+New Hope for Alcohol Addiction with The Sinclair Method

-The Sinclair Method is an effective alcohol addiction treatment and has a 78% long-term success rate.
 The creator of this treatment is Dr. David Sinclair, who discovered through his research that alcohol addiction can be treated as a learned behavior.
 His study was based on Ivan Pavlov’s famous dog experiments, in which it was found that learned animal behavior can be controlled.
 Dr. Sinclair hypothesized that if alcohol addiction was a learned behavior, then the condition could be changed with the right technique.

 Dr. Sinclair’s study led him to develop a pill that would stop the opioid receptors in the brain before it has the chance to attach itself to endorphins.
 By blocking the receptors, the effects of alcohol would be nullified.
 Without the “feel-good feeling” from drinking alcohol, eventually, the body would no longer crave it so strongly.

 It can be difficult for some to give up drinking completely.
 The Sinclair Method allows the patient to work to decrease their reliance on alcohol by using this method in a safe outpatient treatment setting.
 The Sinclair Method consists of taking Naltrexone or Nalmefene one hour before your first drink of the day for as long as you wish to continue to drink.
 Naltrexone (or Nalmefene) chemically disrupts the body’s behavior/reward cycle causing you to want to drink less instead of more.
 These FDA approved medications are non-habit forming and safe.
 About one-quarter of those on The Sinclair Method become 100% abstinent and extinction usually occurs within 3-4 months.
 It is possible for a person who wants to reduce drinking to a healthful level to use The Sinclair Method to change their relationship with alcohol and consume alcohol in an appropriate and responsible fashion.